Bobblen147/avp-forever/Readme.txt

 Campaign Mode
 -Starting a game in Campaign Mode from the main menu will allow you to play all a species' single player missions consecutively
--A campaign can also be started from the Cheat Modes menu, allowing you to play a whole campaign with a cheat -Campaigns can be played with health/armour/weapons retained or reset at the start of each level "config file toggle"
+-A campaign can also be started from the Cheat Modes menu, allowing you to play a whole campaign with a cheat -Campaigns can be played with health/armour/weapons retained or reset at the start of each level by setting CampaignRetainPlayerStats in the config file. "config file toggle"
+-The default setting is that weapons/armour/health are retained -Saves are supported in campaign mode.
+If you load a save after starting a new campaign, you will continue the campaign from the loaded level.
+-Any save can be loaded this way, it doesn't have to be a save you made in campaign mode.

 Custom Single Player Map
--A new menu allows you to load any map in your Custom folder as a single player map -Some single player maps are supplied with custom graphics which will display when you select them
+-A new menu allows you to load any map in your Custom folder as a single player map -Some single player maps are supplied with custom graphics which will display when you select them -Saving is supported for custom single player maps (with the same rules as saving the normal game)

 New Debug Console Commands
 -ENEMYCOUNT debug command adds a live enemy counter to the top left of the screen (including both placed and generated enemies) that decreases as they are killed